How to Manage Pests

 UC Pest Management Guidelines

-Armillaria sometimes produces mushrooms around the base of infected plants in fall.
+Armillaria sometimes produces mushrooms around the base of infected plants in fall and winter.
 The mushrooms are relatively large and have a yellowish brown cap as well as a ring around the stem just below the cap.

 The source of an Armillaria infection is from infected roots in the soil.
 The disease can occur on land that has been cleared of infected oak trees.
 The fungus can survive on dead roots and grow through the soil as rhizomorphs.
 Infection of plants occurs through the contact of healthy roots with mycelia or rhizomorphs.
 The importance of rhizomorphs in the spread of the disease varies with species, site, and environmental conditions.
 The fungus can survive years in roots left in the soil after an infected plant has been removed and this can be considered to be primary inoculum for further infection.